s8sg/kafka-connect-zookeeper/README.md

 ##### Run ZK Connect Source

-4. Run your connect-zookeeper-source plugin
+1. Run your connect-zookeeper-source plugin
     ```
     $ export CLASSPATH=/path/to/kafka-connect-zookeeper/target/kafka-connect-zookeeper-1.0.jar
     $ kafka_2.11-0.9.0.0/bin/connect-standalone.sh kafka-connect-zookeeper/connect-standalone.properties  kafka-connect-zookeeper/config/connect-zk-source.properties
     ```

-5. Write stuff to zookeeper node (that is the that this connector will read from, as configured in connect-zk-source.properties)
-    You could set the data using `zkcli.sh`.
+2. Write stuff to zookeeper node (the connector will read from, as configured in connect-zk-source.properties) You could set the data using `zkcli.sh`.
 The current repo comes with an utility (zk_util.py) to upload data to zk node
     ```
     $ pip install kazoo
     $ python zk_util.py upload localhost:2181 /test/test-data this_is_a_test_data
     ```

-6. Read the data out from the kafka topic named 'test' (that is the that this connector will write to, as configured in connect-zk-source.properties)
+3. Read the data out from the kafka topic named 'test' (that is the that this connector will write to, as configured in connect-zk-source.properties)
     ```
     $ kafka_2.11-0.9.0.0/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic test
     {"schema":{"type":"string","optional":false},"payload":"this_is_a_test_data"}